KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardLayoutProvider``.
 You can replace this provider with a custom one, or inject locale-specific providers to customize the layout for a certain locale.

-KeyboardKit will by default inject an ``EnglishKeyboardLayoutProvider`` into the standard layout provider.
+KeyboardKit will by default inject an ``EnglishKeyboardLayoutProvider`` into the standard provider.
 This provider defines the layout of a U.S. English keyboard, for both iPad and iPhone.

 ### How to customize the standard layout provider